archatelain/code-for-eco-532/poly.md

 Note that this lecture is not intended as an econometrics course.
 Though a basic understanding of statistics is required, we will not spend time on econometric theory.
 Note also that this lecture does not pretend to be comprehensive.
 Among the material which is not covered, several object-oriented programming languages have gained traction in the private sector as well as in academic circles (in particular Python and R), and you will likely stumble upon such languages during your education and career.
-In the Master of Economics, several courses are taught in R or Python, which will allow you to get acquainted with these languages.
-Keep in mind that most of the concepts and advice in this lecture may be transposed to more advanced programming languages.
+In the Master in Economics, several courses are taught in R or Python, which will allow you to get acquainted with these languages.
+Keep in mind that most of the concepts and tips in this lecture may be transposed to more advanced programming languages.

 We will start with a brief introduction to coding in general and stata in particular.
 Then we will explore together the SPEED database